The Problems with Plastic Pollution

 Plastic pollution is a global problem as there are no boundaries in the ocean.
 Currents and gyres distribute plastic to every part of the planet from Antarctica to the Arctic leaving no place untouched!

-At present, there is no fool-proof, all-purpose method of eliminating plastic from our oceans, but what we can do is reduce our plastic footprint, advocate for legislative changes to ban single-use plastics, demand sustainable alternatives and clean our beaches.
+At present, there is no fool-proof, all-purpose method of eliminating plastic from our ocean, but what we can do is reduce our plastic footprint, advocate for legislative changes to ban single-use plastics, demand sustainable alternatives and clean our beaches.